-The APS Surge Reserve will provide Australia with the capacity to rapidly mobilise Australian Public Service (APS) volunteers in large numbers in response to a crisis.
+The APS Surge Reserve provides Australia with the capacity to rapidly mobilise Australian Public Service (APS) volunteers in large numbers in response to a crisis.

-- Surge Reservists could do almost any kind of work carried out in government, depending on the need.
+- Surge Reservists could be asked to do almost any kind of work carried out in government, depending on the need.

 - Best of all, Surge Reservists will be able to contribute their efforts to help Australians in a time of crisis.